xapian/xapian/xapian-core/docs/deprecation.rst

 -------------------

 At any particular point, some parts of the C++ API will be marked as "deprecated".
-This will be indicated by documentation comments in the C++ header file, and an entry in the list at the end of this file.
-In addition, deprecated features will often be marked with the ``XAPIAN_DEPRECATED`` macro, which will cause compilers with appropriate support (such as GCC 3.1 or later, and MSVC 7.0 or later) to emit warning messages about the use of deprecated features at compile time.
+This is indicated with the ``XAPIAN_DEPRECATED`` macro, which will cause compilers with appropriate support (such as GCC 3.1 or later, and MSVC 7.0 or later) to emit warning messages about the use of deprecated features at compile time.

 If a feature is marked with one of these markers, you should avoid using it in new code, and should migrate your code to use a replacement when possible.
 The documentation comments for the feature, or the list at the end of this file, will describe possible alternatives to the deprecated feature.

-Usually, we won't add ``XAPIAN_DEPRECATED`` to a feature unless or until a replacement has been available since the last major or minor release, so that it is possible to write code which will compile for all releases of xapian within a release series without warnings.

 API and ABI compatibility
 -------------------------